FutuCopy TradingView Webhooks LLM Reference

 If `stop_loss_ticks` and `stop_loss_price` are both present, remove one.
 The same rule applies to `profit_target_ticks` and `profit_target_price`.

-If the webhook URL works from TradingView but not from another tool, that is expected.
-The public endpoint is intended for TradingView webhook delivery.
-Use the FutuCopy Webhooks page's built-in Test Webhook button for manual testing.
+If the webhook URL works from TradingView but not from another tool, use the FutuCopy Webhooks page's built-in Test Webhook button for manual testing.
+The public endpoint is intended for TradingView webhook delivery; third-party delivery tools are unsupported and must still send valid JSON within the request-size and rate limits.

 If the user changes Pine Script code after creating an alert, tell them to recreate the TradingView alert.
 TradingView alert instances keep a snapshot of the script and chart context at the time the alert is created.